-Carat is a term that refers to the weight of a diamond.
+Lastly, the fourth C in 4 C's of diamonds is carat which is a term that refers to the weight of a diamond.

 Which Carat Weight Is Right For You?This question has no direct answer.
 It is a choice that depends on personal preference and budget.
 When looking at a diamond engagement ring, what is most visible is the size of the surface area on the top of the diamond.
 It is difficult to measure a diamond’s carat weight simply by looking at it.
 Although carat weight influences cost quite a bit, it is advisable to focus on diamond cut and diameter.

 Diamonds come in many different shapes.
 Each diamond shape possesses its own unique qualities, so exploring and learning about the various shapes is worth your while.
 James Allen offers the highest quality certified diamonds to satisfy all tastes.

 The Round Diamond, or Brilliant Cut Diamond, is by far the most popular shape for diamond engagement rings.
 It is cone-shaped to maximize light return through the top of the diamond.
 It is cut to have 58 facets: 33 on the crown and 25 on the pavilion.
 The relationship between the angle of the crown (above the girdle) and the pavilion (below the girdle) is complementary.
 A steep crown angle is complemented by a shallower pavilion angle, and vice versa.